From multiline queues to Macdonald polynomials via the exclusion process: Circular symmetry: the proof of

+to the $q$-weight of $Q$ (note that the sum starts with $j=2$ since the pairing from the ball $i_1$ in row $r_1=1$ does not wrap).
+Using the fact that $r_1=1$ and $i_1-r_1+1 = i_1 =\mu_n$, multiplying \eqref{eq:qs} by $q^{\mu_n}$ equates to rewriting the product:

-For $Q'$, the sequence of balls read from bottom to top in the first column of the multiline queue is (again) $i_1^{k_1}\ldots i_{\ell}^{k_\ell}$ with $0\le i_j\le L$ and $k_j>0$ for any $j$, as shown in Figure \ref{hecke_c}.
-Let us compute the power of $q$ corresponding to this multiline queue.
+For the first column of $Q'$, the sequence of balls read from bottom to top of the multiline queue is (again) $i_1^{k_1}\ldots i_{\ell}^{k_\ell}$ with $0\le i_j\le L$ and $k_j>0$ for any $j$, as shown on the right side of \cref{hecke_c}.
+As before, in $Q'$, all wrapping pairings to balls in columns other than the first one were also wrapping in $Q$.
+Thus let us compute the power of $q$ coming from the pairings that wrap to the balls in the first column of $Q'$.

-Recall that the ball numbered $i$ in column $1$ and row $r-1$ contributes $1$ if the ball directly above it has the same label $i$, and $q^{i-r+1}$ otherwise, due to the incoming arrow from a wrapping ball labeled $i$ in row $r$ (if $i=r-1$, the ball numbered $i$ in row $r-1$ is the topmost ball and so there's no contribution from an incoming arrow; accordingly, $i-r+1=0$ in that case).
-Thus for any $j=1 \dots \ell-1$, the $q$-weight associated to the topmost ball labeled $i_j$ (which is in row $r_{j+1}-1$) is
+The ball labeled $i$ in column $1$ and row $r-1$ contributes $1$ if the ball directly above it has the same label $i$, and $q^{i-r+1}$ otherwise, due to the incoming wrapping pairing from ball labeled $i$ in row $r$.
+Note that if $i=r-1$, the ball numbered $i$ in row $r-1$ is necessarily the topmost ball in its string with no ball in row $r$ connecting to it, and so there's no contribution from an incoming pairing; accordingly, $i-r+1=0$ in that case.
+Thus for any $j=1, \dots, \ell-1$ if $i_j> 0$, the $q$-weight of the wrapping pairing going to the topmost ball labeled $i_j$ (which is in row $r_{j+1}-1$) is